hcomet/CheapoDC/CheapoDC/README.md

 2. The initial release of CheapoDC only needed 80% of the application partition space and I felt that future upgrades and fixes wouldn't need a lot more than that.
 3. The other predefined partition schemes didn't provide a good option for larger application size, OTA support and a partition large enough for the LittleFS data CheapoDC needed.

 It turns out that I was wrong about the second point.
 Although I have not added a lot of code to the initial version of CheapoDC the underlying libraries it relies on have changed and expanded in size.
-A combination of moving to the ESP32 Arduino Core 3.1.x, Arduino 2.3.x, adopting the ESPAsync Organization version of ESPAsync Web Server plus other new library releases has put the CheapoDC v2.1.0 release at 98.6% of the application space.
+A combination of moving to the Arduino core for ESP32 3.1.x, Arduino 2.3.x, adopting the ESPAsync Organization version of ESPAsync Web Server plus other new library releases has put the CheapoDC v2.1.0 release at 98.6% of the application space.
 This is without Debug logging or WebSockets support enabled, which can no longer be enabled.

 The only solution is to move to a different partition scheme starting with CheapoDC release v2.1.0.
 As of v2.1.0 the recommended partition scheme is *Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)*.
 This scheme should hopefully provide plenty of application space going forward.
 The basic configuration of CheapoDC v2.1.0 takes 62% of the available space.
 In order to fit in the smaller SPIFFS partition the HTML, CSS and JS files used by CheapoDC have been run through a minimizer and additional compression applied to the PNG images.